 You have a few strategic options.

-First, you could — potentially — attack the personal assets of the defendant-driver.
+- You could — potentially — attack the personal assets of the defendant-driver.
 Though it is a general truism that defendants who are uninsured or underinsured tend to also lack personal assets, it may be the case that the defendant does have significant personal assets.
 If so (for example, if the defendant-driver has $100,000 in various accounts), you may be able to recover by attacking these assets.